 Once you have looked at a specific type of clarinet, it is time to make your purchase.

-Another great option is if you have a music store near you, they should be able to recommend you the best options and you can check the used clarinet in person.
+Another great option is if you have a music store near you, they should be able to recommend you the best options and you can check the clarinet model in person.

 What to Know When Buying a Used Clarinet